-My overall strategy, which I believe helped generate these sales, was keyword research and pushing my top sellers.
-When I first started, I had an idea of a few niches I wanted to focus on.
-Over time, I’m beginning to see which designs are rising above others in terms of sales.
+My overall strategy, which helped generate these sales, was keyword research and pushing my top sellers.
+When I first started, I knew a few niches I wanted to focus on.
+However, I’m beginning to see which designs are rising above others in sales over time.

 As a best practice, I’ll intermittently review my listings that have ratings and modify them to include more keywords in the description.
 So, for example, if a particular holiday comes up, I may insert phrases related to that (if appropriate).
 And basically, do an overhaul on keyword optimization.